TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-synapselink-accessingdata.md

 <br>

 ### **Updating the Analytical Store Time-To-Live**
 After the analytical store is enabled with a particular TTL value, you can update it to a different valid value later.
 You can update the value by using the Azure portal or SDKs.
-For information on the various Analytical TTL config options, see the [Analytical TTL supported values](https://docs.microsoft.com/azure/cosmos-db/analytical-store-introduction#analytical-ttl) article.
+For information on the various Analytical TTL config options, see [Analytical TTL supported values](https://docs.microsoft.com/azure/cosmos-db/analytical-store-introduction#analytical-ttl) article.
 Learn how to [configure Analytical TTL](https://docs.microsoft.com/azure/cosmos-db/configure-synapse-link#create-analytical-ttl).

 <br>

 ### **Missing items in Analytical Store**
 If specific items in your container violate the well-defined schema for analytics, they will not be included in the analytical store.
 If you have scenarios blocked by [well-defined schema for analytics](https://docs.microsoft.com/azure/cosmos-db/analytical-store-introduction#analytical-schema), please create a support ticket.

 <br>